Top

 PATRICK McMILLAN-Hammock-Coast-South-Carolina

-ONCE AGAIN OUR KEYNOTE SPEAKER WILL BE EMMY AWARD-WINNER PATRICK McMILLAN
+ONCE AGAIN OUR KEYNOTE SPEAKER WILL BE EMMY AWARD-WINNER DR. PATRICK McMILLAN

-We were so excited that our keynote speaker for the Hammock Coast Birding Festival in 2024 was Patrick D. McMillan, PhD — botanist, conservation biologist, plantsman, horticulturist, botanical garden management specialist, author, television and radio personality, TV producer!
-And we are so pleased to announce that Dr. McMillan will return for our 2025 festival.
+We are so excited that our keynote speaker for the 2026 Hammock Coast Birding Festival will once again be Emmy Award-winner Dr. Patrick D. McMillan — botanist, conservation biologist, plantsman, horticulturist, botanical garden management specialist, author, television and radio personality, TV producer!

 Patrick is a well-known fixture in the horticultural, taxonomic, and conservation circles.
 For over 30 years, he has worked as a professional botanist, horticulturist, naturalist, biologist, and educator.
 His explorations of the globe have added hundreds of new species and cultivars to the horticultural world.
 His transformation of the South Carolina Botanical Garden, including the development of the natural heritage garden exhibits, were formative in the development of the gardening style he has coined as “natural community gardening.”
 His horticultural research interests lie in the maintenance and generation of diversity using our managed landscapes and the conservation of rare species both in their native habitats and in gardens.
 He has also worked extensively in the introduction and evaluation of plants from the Chihuahuan desert ecoregion as landscape plants in the Southeast and Pacific Northwest.
 His range of experience has concentrated on botany, though he is also well-respected through his work in ichthyology, herpetology and mammalogy.
 Patrick is perhaps best known as the Emmy Award-winning host, co-creator and writer of the popular ETV nature program “Expeditions with Patrick McMillan.”
 Patrick is a longtime fan of South Carolina’s Hammock Coast and will bring a wealth of knowledge about birds of South Carolina’s Lowcountry.